Mills County, Texas: Education

+All of Mills County is in the Central Texas College District.

+History of education

 Early settlers taught their children the rudiments of reading, writing, and arithmetic at home when time allowed and within the limited boundaries of what they knew.
 The first schools were held in the summertime under brush arbors, and teachers' meager pay was supplemented by gifts of provisions and free rent.
 Attendance was poor due to the long distances that students had to travel.
 Taught self-reliance and independence at home, lots of students defied the direction of teachers.
 One of the early school teachers before Mills County was Phil H. Clements, who was teaching in 1878 after moving to Williams Ranch.
 The concept of grades did not exist in the early days: students were classified according to reading level, e.g. second reader.
 Often older, advanced students were called upon to teacher their juniors.

 School buildings started appearing in the 1860s and early 1870s, which were constructed by local men of logs with dirt floors, appointed with split-log benches and fireplaces, which a few years later were replaced by wood stoves.
 Eventually log schools evolved into lumber-based buildings as material became available.
 Schools usually had one room that had partitions made of panels or curtains for classrooms.
 Books were donated by parents.
 Most early schools had a tower with a bell, which rang out to announce the start of the school day.
 Most also had a stage with a curtain made of advertising squares promoting local merchants, along with artistic embellishments, which was a source of community pride.
 State support of pre-Mills County schools was minimal in the early days: for instance, Williams Ranch received ninety-nine dollars in 1878.
 Students brought simple lunches in lard buckets, usually consisting of leftover bisquits.
 In the early days, only Goldthwaite, Mullin, Priddy, and Star offered high school diplomas.